Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Related work

-\textbf{Optimization Analysis of Transformers without ICL Regimes.}\quad A line of work analyzes the training dynamics of transformers without ICL regimes~\citep{deora2023optimization, edelman2024evolution, li2023theoretical}, identifying different levels of stage-wise transitions~\citep{tian2023scan, tian2023joma, chen2024unveiling, jiang2024unveil, nichani2024understanding, ren2024learning, pan2025understanding}.
-For instance, \citet{nichani2024understanding} categorize all tokens into relation-only and subject-only types, revealing a learning order where relational aspects are mastered before subject-specific information, the so-called \textbf{\emph{token-level stages}}. \citet{chen2024unveiling} demonstrate a three-stage process where layers progressively specialize with lower layers first capturing local patterns before upper layers integrating global information, the so-called \textbf{\emph{model layer-level stages}}. \citet{tian2023scan, tian2023joma} focus on how self-attention aggregates token information via attention maps, and \citet{jiang2024unveil} demonstrate a three-stage evolution of attention patterns from simple to complex, the so-called \textbf{\emph{attention weight-level stages}}. \citet{ren2024learning} partition the training process based on changes in the loss curve that correspond to distinct behaviors, the so-called \textbf{\emph{loss-level stages}}. \citet{pan2025understanding} argue from a data compression perspective that models learn high-frequency patterns before rare ones, the so-called \textbf{\emph{frequency-level stages}}.
+\textit{Optimization Analysis of Transformers without ICL Regimes.}\quad A line of work analyzes the training dynamics of transformers without ICL regimes~\cite{deora2023optimization, edelman2024evolution, li2023theoretical}, identifying different levels of stage-wise transitions~\cite{chen2024unveiling, jiang2024unveil, nichani2024understanding, pan2025understanding, ren2024learning, tian2023scan, tian2023joma}.
+For instance, Nichani et al~\cite{nichani2024understanding} categorize all tokens into relation-only and subject-only types, revealing a learning order where relational aspects are mastered before subject-specific information, the so-called \textbf{\emph{token-level stages}}.
+Chen et al.~\cite{chen2024unveiling} demonstrate a three-stage process where layers progressively specialize with lower layers first capturing local patterns before upper layers integrating global information, the so-called \textbf{\emph{model layer-level stages}}.
+Tian et al.~\cite{tian2023scan, tian2023joma} focus on how self-attention aggregates token information via attention maps, and Jiang et al.~\cite{jiang2024unveil} demonstrate a three-stage evolution of attention patterns from simple to complex, the so-called \textbf{\emph{attention weight-level stages}}.
+Ren et al.~\cite{ren2024learning} partition the training process based on changes in the loss curve that correspond to distinct behaviors, the so-called \textbf{\emph{loss-level stages}}.
+Pan et al.~\cite{pan2025understanding} argue from a data compression perspective that models learn high-frequency patterns before rare ones, the so-called \textbf{\emph{frequency-level stages}}.
 Greatly different from above, we disentangle individual token features into elementary knowledge and specialized knowledge, inducing two-stage learning of the two-type feature, the so-called \textbf{\emph{feature-level stages}}.